Student Leadership & Service

 Penn State World Campus Student Affairs offers a wide array of opportunities for students to develop their leadership potential.
 To accomplish this, our efforts follow the social change model of leadership.
-This model views leadership as a process and not a position; one in which growth is achieved by affecting change in individuals, organizations and communities.
-Growth and change can occur through intentional effort around the values of collaboration, consciousness of self & others, commitment, congruence, common purpose, controversy with civility and citizenship.
-The social change model refers to these values as “the 7 C’s of leadership development.”
+This model views leadership as a process and not a position, one in which growth is achieved by affecting change in individuals, organizations, and communities.
+Growth and change can occur through intentional effort around the values of collaboration, consciousness of self and others, commitment, congruence, common purpose, controversy with civility, and citizenship.
+The social change model refers to these values as “the 7 Cs of leadership development.”

 Our programs at Penn State World Campus Student Affairs focus on three concepts: Explore, Engage, and Serve.
 Students can participate in these programs in any order, and many of them can be accessed on-demand or year-round.
 Some programs require an application.

 Self-awareness and discovery are important components of leadership development.
 Penn State World Campus offers a number of ways students can learn more about themselves and the concepts surrounding leadership.